Isaac-DeFrain/tlaplus-by-example/tlaplus_intro.md

 - consumers
   - take item from the queue
   - wait if empty
-- a waiting/blocked thread is notified when an item is added or removed
+- all waiting/blocked threads are notified when an item is added or removed

 How can we prove that our program is deadlock free?